anoma/nspec/docs/arch/node/engines/reads_for_environment.juvix.md

 ## Mailbox states

-The Reads For Engine does not require complex mailbox states.
+The ReadFor Engine does not require complex mailbox states.
 We define the mailbox state as `Unit`.

 ### `ReadsForMailboxState`